hal/elemento/README.md

 # Samples

 Elemento comes with different [implementations](https://hal.github.io/elemento/index.html) of the [TodoMVC](http://todomvc.com/) application.
-Each sample uses Elemento and is based either on GWT or J2CL:

-- [GWT](https://hal.github.io/elemento/gwt/index.html): Pure Elemento based on GWT
+- [GWT](https://hal.github.io/elemento/gwt/index.html): Based GWT and Elemento
-- [J2CL](https://hal.github.io/elemento/j2cl/index.html) Pure Elemento based on J2CL
+- [J2CL](https://hal.github.io/elemento/j2cl/index.html): Based J2CL and Elemento
-- [Crysknife](https://hal.github.io/elemento/crysknife/index.html): Elemento, Crysknife CDI, Crysknife templates based on J2CL
+- [Crysknife](https://hal.github.io/elemento/crysknife/index.html): Based on J2CL, Elemento, Crysknife CDI and Crysknife templates

 All samples use the same key to persist the todo items in the local storage.
 So you can switch between the samples and continue working on your tasks seamlessly ;-)